echosa/echosa.github.io/source/_posts/2014-06-19-lets-try-acme-ep-3-problem-solving.markdown

 This post was written in Acme.

-In [the next post](/blog/2014/06/26/lets-try-acme-ep-4-enough-messing-around/), I finally get down to writting some code.
+In [the next post](/blog/2014/06/26/lets-try-acme-ep-4-enough-messing-around/), I finally get down to writing some code.
 You can read the previous post [here](/blog/2014/06/18/lets-try-acme-ep-2-wat/).